ccao-data/service-spark-iasworld/README.md

 Spark automatically attempts to mirror the data types within iasWorld using its own equivalent types.
 However, on occasion, it may use an incorrect or undesirable type.
-In such cases, this repo provides a hierarchical system of column-level schema/type overrides, with each type overriding the previous one:
+In such cases, this repository provides a hierarchical system of column-level schema/type overrides, with each type overriding the previous
+one:

 1. By default, all `NUMBER` Oracle types are converted to `DECIMAL(10,0)` and `TIMESTAMP` Oracle types are converted to `STRING`.
-The behavior is ignored if an override is specified via the options below.
+This behavior is ignored for columns with an override specified via the options below.
 2. Global schema overrides apply to all columns of a given name across all tables.
 They can be specified even for columns that do not exist in every table.
 They are defined in `config/default_settings.yaml`.